-If you grew up with the Monster Mash and decided — based on that small sample size — that there were no decent Halloween songs, I’m here to set the record straight.
+If you grew up with the Monster Mash and decided — based on that small sample size — that there were no decent Halloween songs, Saturday Soundtrack is here to set the record straight.
 The really grim and scary songs were all hiding out in the roots music bin, just as the great, old folktales were ones that really hit the mark when it came to ghosts, goblins, and other things that go bump in the night.

 The Folklore Center at the Library of Congress had a blog post a few years ago entitled Ghost Stories in Song for Halloween.
 The first tune recommended was Jean Ritchie singing The Unquiet Grave, “which is both a tender love song and a frank conversation with a ghost.”
 Writing about Ritchie’s version, the liner notes suggest that the song…

 “…is notable for its exhibition of several universal popular beliefs, including a talking ghost, the idea that excessive grief on the part of mourners disturbs the peace of the dead, the troth plight that binds lovers even after death (with the death-kiss perhaps indicating a return of the troth), and the belief that the kiss of a dead person may result in death.“

 One of the most haunting versions of this tune was recorded by my favorite Irish band, Solas.
 And this snippet from the lyrics give a hint of what’s to come.

 One kiss, one kiss of your lily white lips, one kiss is all I crave

 One kiss, one kiss of your lily white lips and return back to your grave…”

 Well, you get the idea.
 Give it a listen.